Logo

 • Advantage: Very high accuracy in counting people, without using cameras.
 Ideal for privacy-sensitive environments.

-• Disadvantage: Only recognises how many people are in a space, but not who or what behaviour is exhibited.
+• Disadvantage: Only recognises how many people are in a space, but not who or what behaviour is shown.

 5. Digital Methods

-• Think of workplace reservation systems, meeting room planning and digital visitor registration.
+• Think of workspace reservation systems, meeting room planning and digital visitor registration.

 • Advantage: Valuable data without extra hardware.
-Well integrated with other tools.
+Easily combined with other tools.

-• Disadvantage: Only effective if employees consistently use and register in systems.
+• Disadvantage: Only effective if employees consistently use and register in the systems.

-Comparison Table: Pros and Cons per Measurement Method
+Comparison table: Advantages and Disadvantages per Measurement Method

 Method